LIPUN-DEVOOPS/SayItKnow/README.md

 # SayItKnow 💬

-**SayItKnow** is an anonymous confession web application built specifically for students of Gandhi Engineering College (GEC).
+**SayItKnow** is an anonymous confession web application .
 This platform provides users a safe space to express their feelings, thoughts, or secrets — anonymously.
 Whether it's a heartfelt confession, a shoutout to someone special, or just a random thought, SayItKnow gives GEC students a voice.

 ## 🚀 Features